HydroModPy/HydroModPy/validation_cases/analytical/transient/brutsaert_recession_boussinesq_thin_1d/README.md

 # Brutsaert Recession Validation: Thin Nonlinear Aquifer

-This transient validation case checks that the available `modflownwt`, `modflow6`, and local `boussinesq` backends reproduce the nonlinear Brutsaert recession law on a thin aquifer.
+This transient validation case checks that the available `modflownwt`, `modflow6`, and PETSc `boussinesq` backends reproduce the nonlinear Brutsaert recession law on a thin aquifer.

 Numerical setup: